tercenya/fortifica/README.md

 The analyzer takes match data provided by the dataminer and builds node-trees of used item paths.
 It will comb any `.json` files located in `analyzer/data` as source material.
 A convenient solution is to provide one or two sample games for testing.
 You can also symlink a datamined match folder to perform a bulk run.
 The output it placed in analyzer/output, and are also static data files.
 No database is required for this application.

-WARNING: the analyzer is memory intensive.  a typical run of 5000 games usually requires at least 4GB of RAM, and running the full 5.14 provided match dataset may exceed 8GB.
-Expect to run an hour per 10,000 records.
+WARNING: the analyzer is memory intensive.  a typical run of 5000 games usually requires at least 4GB of RAM, and running the full 5.14 provided match dataset exceeds 24GB and numerous CPU hours.

 ##### Requirements